Code of Conduct

 - engage in a process of verification as required by GoodFish to support the transparency of its actions;

 - undertake positive management of complaints and ongoing instances of non-compliance with GoodFish;

 - accept expert advice from GoodFish in sourcing alternatives where required.

 GoodFish and the Australian Marine Conservation Society will protect itself against intentional and systemic undermining of its objectives.
-Those found to be making false claims or intentionally acting negligently to this Code of Conduct risk increased and ongoing reputational damage to themselves and this community.
+False claims and intentional negligence in relation to this Code of Conduct risks increased and ongoing reputational damage to the party and this community.

-Failure to consider the expert recommendations of GoodFish continues to support the profitability and reputation of actors who overfish and cause damage to ocean ecosystems shifting protected and endangered species closer towards extinction.
+Failure to consider the expert recommendations of GoodFish risks supporting the profitability and reputation of actors who overfish, push vulnerable and protected species towards extinction, and cause damage to ocean ecosystems.

-This Code of Conduct will be transparently reviewed as required in order to best support the needs of the environment and its community.
+This Code of Conduct will be subject to regular comprehensive review as required in order to best support the needs of the environment and its community.